RFC-MACP-0003

 • idempotent handling of duplicate message_id values,

-• the terminal lifecycle state (RESOLVED or EXPIRED) when the accepted history is identical.
+• the terminal lifecycle state (RESOLVED, EXPIRED, or CANCELLED) when the accepted history is identical.

 Core does not guarantee semantic determinism unless the Mode claims it.

 timestamp_unix_ms is informational for ordering and display purposes and MUST NOT be used for message acceptance decisions.
-However, timestamp_unix_ms on the SessionStart envelope is normative for TTL computation: the session's absolute expiration deadline is computed as SessionStart_envelope.timestamp_unix_ms + SessionStartPayload.ttl_ms.
-During replay, the runtime MUST use this pre-computed deadline from the original session, not wall-clock time.
+However, timestamp_unix_ms on the SessionStart envelope is normative for TTL computation: the session's initial absolute expiration deadline is computed as SessionStart_envelope.timestamp_unix_ms + SessionStartPayload.ttl_ms.
+During replay, the runtime MUST derive the deadline from the original session timeline, not wall-clock time.
 If the TTL has elapsed before a terminal condition is accepted, the session transitions to EXPIRED.

 3. Version Binding